xav-b/taskbook/build.md

 - [ ] FEAT [Rename boards](https://github.com/klaudiosinani/taskbook/pull/73/files)
 - [ ] FEAT Support ids range in the form of 3..7
 - [ ] FEAT Support due date [PR #69](https://github.com/klaudiosinani/taskbook/pull/69)
-- [ ] FEAT Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command
-           that automatically adds to today todo

 - [ ] IDEA Can a todo be a card (as a plugin)?
 Name is front, comment is solution.
 Check when reviewed and automatically uncheck according to schedule (maybe add a